 Note that we will later place the content of the export directory

-into a generator-prim in Second-life.
+into a generator-prim in our online world.

 Let us take a quick look at the export options: